lmickes/pyWitness/manual/source/tutorials.rst

 .. figure:: images/test1_fitPlot.jpg
    :alt: Data-model comparision for test1.csv

-Once a fit has been performed, the model can be displayed as a function of memory strenth.
-So lure and target distributions and the associated criteria.
+Once a fit has been performed, the model can be displayed as a function of memory strenth and includes the lure and target distributions and the associated criteria.
 This a simple command belonging to a ModelFit object can be used to make the plot below.